KamranMakarian/auction-system/README.md

 ## 🚀 Overview
 The **Auction Management System** is a **Spring Boot-based RESTful API** that allows users to create, view, search, and manage auctions.
 The project demonstrates **Spring Boot, Spring Security, PostgreSQL integration, and role-based authentication**.

-👉 **This is an exercise project** showcasing how to build a secure API that connects to a PostgreSQL database.
+👉 **This is a demo project** showcasing how to build a secure API that connects to a PostgreSQL database.

 ## 🔧 Prerequisites
 Before running the project, ensure you have: